wizardwoes/site/content/glas/page-29/left.md

 When we say "augmentation," we risk moving into the *negative organology* of current transhumanist discourse on human enhancement.
-A negative organology is one that only augments the "reckoning" capacity of the organic being and also undermines judgement -- not only in the concept of the world, as Brian Cantwell Smith describved, but also in the moral and existential judgment of good and evil.
+A negative organology is one that only augments the "reckoning" capacity of the organic being and also undermines judgement -- not only in the concept of the world, as Brian Cantwell Smith described, but also in the moral and existential judgment of good and evil.
 While transhumanist discourse believes that by augmenting this "reckoning" capacity we can arrive at genuine judgment, this effort does not escape the positive feedback loop